-If a whistleblower wants to maintain complete anonymity when making a disclosure, we suggest the whistleblower submits their disclosure on an anonymous basis by:
+If a whistleblower wants to maintain complete anonymity when making a disclosure to our Whistleblower Protection Officers, we suggest the whistleblower submits their disclosure on an anonymous basis by:

 - submitting their disclosure from a computer not connected to the Company's network; - if making the disclosure by phone, calls from an unlisted number; - if submitting an email, uses a private email address (e.g. like Gmail or another external email provider) not one connected to the Company's network; and - refrains from telling others that they have filed a whistleblowing disclosure.